Reviews You Can Rely On

 Conclusion

-Water shoes make time spent on rivers, lakes, and wet places much more fun.
+Water shoes make time spent on rivers, lakes, and wet places much more enjoyable.
 Happy feet equal a happy trip in our book!
-We bought and rigorously tested top models to see how well they kept feet happy, performed in various environments, and held up to both demanding water sports and the lounging around that usually follows.
+We bought and rigorously tested top models to see how well they protected our feet, performed in various environments, and held up to both demanding water sports and the lounging around that usually follows.
 Water shoes can make or break your experience when paddling or canyoneering.
 We hope this independent review can steer you toward a shoe that will fit your watery adventures' style and needs.

 Are you an avid paddler or a water lover?
-Our list of the best water gear features top-ranking products, including our favorite kayaks, the best SUP boards, and top PFDs.
+Our list of water gear features top-ranking products, including our favorite kayaks, stand up paddle boards, and top PFDs.
 Don't forget about proper sun protection when out on the water.
 A pair of top-rated sunglasses can help improve visibility and prevent sun damage to the eyes, and a protective sun shirt can help keep the sun's rays off your skin.